Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/Lvl 4/DND Session 28.md

 Verena is meant to bring about some calling/awakening?
 The church tried to... contain this before apparently, but failed.

-Penny is a former osteomancy mage, capable of bringing about incredible feats of magic, such as perceiving magic into being, or cultivating immortality...
+Penny is a former Osteomancy mage, capable of bringing about incredible feats of magic, such as perceiving magic into being, or cultivating immortality...
 - The connection with the being that enabled this though has since been broken.
 After the great war, the silver bloods gained popularity due to steinheardt's contributions
 - A Silverblood queen was recognized by the radiant church, and in turn the radiant church became the "voice of the people".